les-tontons-crafters/xtrem-tdd/content/Flavours/pbt.md

 - Have a better business understanding: identify business invariants require a deep business understanding

 ## Problems
-- `How can I write bullet proof code ?`
+- `How can I write bullet proof code?`
-- `How could we unbiased our tests and identify edge cases ?`
+- `How could we unbiased our tests and identify edge cases?`

 ### Example Based vs Property-Based
 #### Example-Based Testing